Simple Apple Pie

 - Preheat your oven to 425F.

 - Add in the sugar, cinnamon, nutmeg, salt, flour and lemon juice.
 Mix until combined completely.
 Taste a slice or two of apples, Grandma’s rules!

-- Pile high your apples and dot with butter.
+- Remove your chilled crusts from the fridge, pile high your apples and dot with butter.

 - Paint on the egg wash with a brush.

 - Bake for 40-45 minutes until the apples are tender and the pie has a nice brown crust. if you notice your edges browning faster than the rest of your pie, you can cover the edges with foil to prevent burning,

 - Take out and rest on a wire rack until cool.

 Once it is cooled, you will want to keep it in the refrigerator, it will stay good for up to 10 days.